 For those guests who prefer to experience dining outside the chain restaurant, dozens of restaurants are within walking distance including our favorite breakfast spot (with mimosas and Bloody Marys) on Main Street, Carvers Brewing Company, and multiple other options ranging from casual to fine dining.

 When you’re exploring southwest Colorado, The Durango Inn Downtown is the perfect destination hotel for the traveler who wants to create an affordable home base hotel.
 Although I’m all about historic hotels, when you’re on a budget yet still enjoy great customer service without sacrificing location, you’ll find Durango Downtown Inn a delightful find.
-Check rates at the hotel website, or you can go to Hotels.com, Priceline or Travelocity.
+Check rates at the hotel website, or you can go to Travelocity and make a reservation.

 Durango Downtown Inn provided a discounted rate for my stay; opinions expressed are my own.
 Photos courtesy of Durango Downtown Inn.